Have you been asked to give a presentation?

 - Start with the easy slides

-- Find your images
+- Find your images early

 - Get feedback

-- Cut down the text
+- Cut down slide text

 - Practise again